venice-framework/venice-cli/README.md

 You'll obviously need to have the python-venice environment running

-- `venice --connectors` - get the connectors
+- `venice connectors` - get the connectors
-- `venice --topics` - get the topics
+- `venice topics` - get the topics
-- `venice --up` - launches the pipeline
+- `venice up` - launches the pipeline
-- `venice --down` - stops the pipeline
+- `venice down` - stops the pipeline
-- `venice --status` - displays the status of all the Venice services
+- `venice status` - displays the status of all the Venice services
-- `venice --log` - asks which venice service user wants to log (singular)
+- `venice log` - asks which venice service user wants to log (singular)
-- `venice --restart` - asks which venices services user wants to restart (multiple)
+- `venice restart` - asks which venices services user wants to restart (multiple)

 ---

+Co-authored-by: David Perich <davidnperich@gmail.com>

 ## Dev Notes